Saint Caecelia's Heavenly Music « Catholic Insight

-WE have yet to hear what heavenly music sounds like, but Saint Francis de Sales once recounted that he heard an angel play one note on his violin – of what material it was made we may only surmise – and said it was the most beautiful thing he had ever heard.
+WE have yet to hear what heavenly music sounds like, but Saint Francis de Sales once recounted that he was blessed to hear an angel played one note on a violin – of what material it was made we may only surmise – and said it was the most beautiful sound he could remember.

 What we may be sure of is that today’s saint, Caecelia, is the heavenly patroness of Church music, and music in general.
 Given the current state of both, she has her intercessory work cut out for her.
 A young virgin martyr in Rome, put to death for her Christian beliefs sometime between 225 and 235 A.D.
 Refusing to recant her Faith, she was struck on the neck three times with a sword, after which she lived for three days.

-Just prior to her entrance into heaven, she was married, against her will, to a pagan husband, Valerian, during which ceremony she sat apart, ‘singing in her heart to the Lord’, to console herself.
+Just prior to her entrance into heaven, she was married, against her will, to a pagan husband, Valerian, during which ceremony she sat apart, ‘singing in her heart to the Lord‘, to console herself.
 For that one phrase, she was adopted as the patroness of music.
-On their wedding night, Caecelia told her husband that she had been consecrated to God, and an angel was watching them who, were Valerian to violate her, would be much displeased, but if he were to respect her virginity, he would gain heavenly favour.
+On their wedding night, Caecelia told her husband that she had been consecrated to God, and an angel was watching them who, were Valerian to violate her, would be much displeased.
+But if he were to respect her virginity, he would gain heavenly favour.
 Valerian asked to see the angel, and Caecelia said he could, if he went to the third milestone outside Rome, and was baptized by Pope Urban I. To his credit, Valerian did so, saw the angel, and lived with his wife ‘as brother and sister’.
 Soon enough, he, Caecelia and her brother were all martyred together.
-They lived much closer to eternity in those early days of persecution.
+Catholics lived much closer to eternity in those early days of persecution.

 So the story goes.
 What we do know for certain is that Caecelia is one of the most venerated of martyrs, with churches around the world dedicated to her, along with choirs, societies, and people – Sheila is the Gaelic version of her Roman name.
 When they exhumed her body in 1599, Caecelia was found incorrupt, seeming to be asleep, waiting for that eschatological trumpet blast, which will likely be somewhat louder than the angel’s violin.